-If you're unhappy about the behaviour of other people using the IT rooms, you can text us and we'll contact the appropriate people (normally College porters) who can act on this.
+If you're unhappy about the behaviour of other people using the IT rooms, you can text us and we'll contact the appropriate people (normally College receptionists) who can act on this.

 - 07919 293133

 When you're using an IT Services classrooms or study area, please follow these rules to ensure they are pleasant and useful spaces for everyone:

 When a classroom is booked for teaching, access is at the discretion of the lecturer concerned.

 The University encourages teaching staff to admit students to use free machines, but they are not obliged to do so.

 If the lecturer feels it's inappropriate to allow general access, this decision should be respected.

 If you're invited to work in a classroom while teaching is under way, please take care not to disrupt any presentations with conversations.

 Please don't leave your machine logged in if you are going to be away from the classroom for some time (ie going to a class, or for lunch) - you're leaving your email and files at risk, and also stopping other people being able to use the PC.